-A survey of the arts as they function in contemporary life with special emphasis on the fine arts and music.
+A survey of the arts as they function in contemporary life, with special emphasis on the fine arts and music.
 May be elected to fulfill creative arts requirement in general education.
-See General Education.
+See General Education requirements in section, Curricula and Degrees.
 Four units.